google/applied-machine-learning-intensive/v2/07_capstone/02_sample_projects/sample_projects.md

 * Implicit (Confirmation, Experimenters)

 <!--
 Biases can be found throughout the design and development of ML systems.
-Stay in same groups of 3; do a 2-part activity to identify different types of bias.
+Stay in the same groups of 3; do a 2-part activity to identify different types of bias.

 Part 1 asks them to use cards to match 9 descriptive examples with 9 different types of bias (Bias Card Matching).
 For Part 2, ask them to pair-share or volunteer-share what instances of these bias types they’ve encountered in their own experience.